kubernetes/community/contributors/design-proposals/raw-block-pv.md

   accessModes:
     - "ReadWriteOnce"
   gcePersistentDisk:
-    fsType: "block" #this is a suggestion, it is plugin
+    fsType: "Block" #this is a suggestion, it is plugin dependent
     pdName: "gce-disk-1"
 ```

-***If admin specifies volumeMode: Block + fstype: ext4 then they would have the default behavior of files on block ***
 ***fsType values will be provisioner dependent.
 Block is suggested for development simplicity.
 Since the PVC object is passed
    to the provisioner, it will be responsible for validating and handling whether or not it supports the volumeMode being passed ***